GabrielSestieri/GabrielSestieri/README.md

 	5. Robot Fight
 		A rudimentary robot fight simulation containing two classes.

+	6. Data Challenge '21
+		Refer to the Data Challenge Section.

 ## JavaScript
 This is where all my worthy JavaScript projects are showcased.
 They are subject to constant updates.